tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 ## What is Syncing?

-Syncing is a process that creates and updates your inventories in your Tidal Migrations Workspace.
+Syncing is a process that creates and updates your inventories in your Tidal Workspace.
 This is useful if you would like to update a lot of data across many different records.
 It can also be useful to keep your inventory up to date with an external date source, by continually updating your inventory on a recurring schedule.